MJ Melendez

-Mervyl Samuel Melendez Jr. (born November 29, 1998) is an American professional baseball left fielder and catcher for the Kansas City Royals of Major League Baseball (MLB).
+Mervyl Samuel Melendez Jr. (born November 29, 1998) is an American professional baseball left fielder in the New York Mets organization.
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals.
 He made his MLB debut in 2022.

 Amateur career

 Melendez attended St. James School in Montgomery, Alabama for three years before transferring to Westminster Christian School in Palmetto Bay, Florida for his senior year.
 He was a member of the United States national team in 2016.
 He committed to play college baseball at Florida International University.
-After his senior year, the Kansas City Royals selected him in the second round, 52nd overall, of the 2017 Major League Baseball draft.
-He signed with Kansas City for $2.1 million.